doxeylab/domainfacts/server/README.md

 `shiny`, `DT`, `shinythemes`, `shinyWidgets`, `plotly`, `shinycssloaders`, `fst`, `readr`, `htmltools`

-The data files needed to run the app can downloaded here: LINK
+The data files needed to run the app can downloaded here: LINK.
+Place them in the `app/data/` directory.

 ### Server